 It’s a common misconception that musicians are always late to gigs, and will often flake on social events at the last minute.

-The fact is, musicians often need to arrive much earlier than the official performance times in order to get things set-up and ready.
+The fact is, musicians often need to arrive much earlier than the official performance time to get things set up and ready.
 Technical checks and run-throughs take time to complete and have to be finished before the actual event itself.
-And let’s face it – unless you’re an international superstar, if you’re someone who is always late to events, you probably wouldn’t be getting jobs to begin with.
+And let’s face it – unless you’re an international superstar, if you’re always late to events, you probably wouldn’t be getting jobs to begin with.

 For musicians, social events can also be a great chance to network and interact with other people in the industry.
 Given how important they can be to your career as a musician, it’s safe to say that many musicians are very conscious about being present at events they were invited to.